Best Dog Breeds For Different Personalities

 If your house is a revolving door of friends, family, and neighbors, a protective guard dog is not what you need.

-These dogs are friendly toward strangers, so you can host as many open houses, game nights, and get togethers as your heart desires.
+These dogs are friendly toward strangers, love playing fetch, and make some of the best family dogs.
+You can host as many open houses, game nights, and get togethers as your heart desires.

 Best Dog Breeds: Alaskan Malamute, Beagle, Bichon Frise, Bloodhound, English Cocker Spaniel, Golden Retriever, Irish Setter, Pitbull, Pug